CustAny: Customizing Anything from A Single Example: Method

-To extract comprehensive ID information, we use a combination of self-supervised models, consisting of DINOv2~\cite{oquab2024dinov2} and MAE~\cite{he2021masked}, to extract the representations of general objects in the reference image.

-Previous works~\cite{li2023photomaker,wang2024instantid} targeting at customization tasks in specific domains like human face, usually use a single model to extract object representations.
-However, our experiments demonstrate that one single pre-trained model, such as CLIP~\cite{radford2021learning}, DINOv2~\cite{oquab2024dinov2} or MAE~\cite{he2021masked}, cannot extract sufficient features for high-ID-fidelity generation of general objects, as shown in Fig.~\ref{fig:abladino} and Tab.~\ref{tab:extraction}.
-Specifically, previous works~\cite{chen2023anydoor,wang2024instantid} demonstrate that features extracted by CLIP contain insufficient details, thus being less practical as an ID feature extractor, while DINOv2 is capable of providing desirable details due to its self-supervised contrastive learning strategy.
-However, we find that the features extracted by DINOv2 are color-insensitive because it is trained with augmentations such as ColorJitter.
-Consequently, solely using DINOv2 as an ID extractor would lead to mistakenly generated color.
-MAE, on the other hand, is aware of the color thanks to its reconstruction-based training.
+To extract comprehensive ID information, we use a combination of self-supervised models, DINOv2~\cite{oquab2024dinov2} and MAE~\cite{he2021masked}, to extract representations for general objects in the reference image.
+Specifically, previous methods, such as~\cite{li2023photomaker, wang2024instantid}, which target specific domains like faces, typically use a single model like CLIP~\cite{radford2021learning} to extract object features.
+However, we find that using only one pre-trained model—whether CLIP, DINOv2, or MAE—leaves gaps in capturing features necessary for high-ID-fidelity in general objects (see Fig.~\ref{fig:abladino} and Tab.~\ref{tab:extraction}).
+Essentially, while CLIP as in~\cite{chen2023anydoor,wang2024instantid} lacks sufficient detail, DINOv2 (despite its strong details due to contrastive learning) is color-insensitive because it is trained with color-augmented techniques like ColorJitter.
+MAE, however, retains color sensitivity due to its reconstruction-based training.
 Thus, combining DINOv2 and MAE allows us to capture both detail and color for more accurate ID extraction.

-Therefore, we leverage DINOv2 and MAE, which compensate for each other, to extract sufficient and comprehensive information to handle the challenging customization task for general objects with various categories and diverse characteristics.
-To align the extracted features and facilitate the subsequent injection, we adopt a two-layer MLP.
-The process of extracting general object representations is as follows,
+We combine DINOv2 and MAE, which complement each other, to capture comprehensive information for the challenging task of customizing diverse general objects.
+To align and prepare these features for injection, we use a two-layer MLP.
+The extraction process for general object representations is as follows,

-where \(\odot\) represents element-wise multiplication; and we have the class tokens and patch tokens \(f_{dino}^{C}, f_{dino}^{P}, f_{mae}^{C}, f_{mae}^{P} \) extracted by DINOv2 and MAE respectively. $F_{dino}$ and $F_{mae}$ represent the DINOv2 and MAE backbone. $I_{ref}$ represents the reference image, and $M_{ref}$ is the segmentation mask of the interested object in the reference image.
+where \(\odot\) represents element-wise multiplication; and we have the class tokens and patch tokens \(f_{dino}^{C}, f_{dino}^{P}\), \(f_{mae}^{C}, f_{mae}^{P} \) extracted by DINOv2 and MAE respectively. $F_{dino}$ and $F_{mae}$ are the DINOv2 and MAE backbone. $I_{ref}$ denotes the reference image; and $M_{ref}$ is the segmentation mask of the interested object in the reference image.
 Consequently, tokens derived from our general ID extractor not only offer intricate details from DINOv2, but also have sufficient colour and structural information from MAE.